ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterTimestamps/course.md

 ## Now

-You cannot get the current time in LIGO but you can get the starting time of the current block :
+You cannot get the current time in LIGO, but you can get the starting time of the current block:

 ```
 const today: timestamp = Tezos.get_now();